OffReno/custom-qmk-tidbit-firmware/keymaps/default/README.md

 ### LIFX Smart Lamp Control
 1. **First Time Setup**:
-   - Ensure LIFX lamp is on the same WiFi network as your PC
+   - Ensure LIFX lamp named **"Desk Light"** is on the same WiFi network as your PC
    - Lamp must be powered on and connected to WiFi
 2. **Start the Script**:
    - Press the switch next to Encoder 3 (TOGGLE_LIFX)
-   - Script will auto-discover your LIFX lamp (takes ~2 seconds)
-   - Console shows: "Found LIFX lamp: [Your Lamp Name]"
+   - Script runs in background (no terminal window)
+   - **OLED displays status for 5 seconds**:
+     - ✅ "Found: Desk Light" if successful
+     - ❌ "Could not find Lamp" if failed
+   - Then returns to OffReno logo
 3. **Control the Lamp**:
    - Press Encoder 3 inward: Toggle ON/OFF
    - Rotate CW: Increase brightness